Elder Abuse Services, Inc.

 SECTION 7.
 DUTIES OF VICE PRESIDENT(s)

-In the absence of the President, or in the event of his or her inability or refusal to act, the Vice President shall perform all the duties of the President, and when so acting shall have all the powers of, and be subject to all the restrictions on, the President.
-The Vice President shall have other powers and perform such other duties as may be prescribed by law, by the articles of incorporation, or by these bylaws, or as may be prescribed by the Board of Directors.
+In the absence of the President, or in the event of his or her inability or refusal to act, the First Vice President shall perform all the duties of the President, and when so acting shall have all the powers of, and be subject to all the restrictions on, the President.
+The second vice president will assume the duties of the first president in his/her absence.
+The Vice Presidents shall have other powers and perform such other duties as may be prescribed by law, by the articles of incorporation, or by these bylaws, or as may be prescribed by the Board of Directors.
+In the case of multiple vice presidents, seniority shall prevail based on the recency of their election to the office.

 SECTION 8.
 DUTIES OF SECRETARY